Why Every ESG Roadmap Should Start with a Gap Assessment

 Applied to Danone's 2023 ESG Reports

-Danone scored an impressive 4.5 out of 5, signaling high ESG maturity.
+Remote scored an impressive 4.2 out of 5, signaling high ESG maturity.
 The company excels in areas like:

 Yet even industry leaders have gaps.
 For Danone, these included:

-• ESG accountability: Consequences for non-executive ESG lapses were undefined.
+- ESG accountability: Clear metrics and consequences for non-executive ESG targets were undefined.

 Findings and Insights